anoved/ReadingListReader/Send Reading List to Instapaper/README.md

 ![Setup password](https://github.com/anoved/ReadingListReader/raw/master/Send%20Reading%20List%20to%20Instapaper/Screenshots/setup_password.png)

 Your unread Reading List articles will be sent to Instapaper.
-They will not be marked as read or removed from your Reading List.
+Articles are not automatically marked as read or removed from your Reading List.
+(This may limit the utility of this script as a way to "sync" Instapaper and Reading List.
+It is perhaps more useful as an occasional way to transfer a large number of accumulated Reading List bookmarks to Instapaper.)

 Next time you run the script, it will remember your Instapaper account and simply check whether you want to proceed.